RajavatJayant/RajavatJayant/README.md

 - 👋 Hi, I’m @RajavatJayant
-- 👀 I’m interested in DSA with C++
+- 👀 I’m interested in DSA
 - 🌱 I’m currently learning WEB Development
 - 💞️ I’m looking to collaborate with other
 - 📫 How to reach me jayantrajavar@gmail.com